krlenell/krlenell/README.md

 Currently, I'm caught up in learning a few new technologies, such as Ruby (which I love) and TypeScript before building my next big project.

-I currently work as a Teaching Assistant at LearningFuze, but I am open to new opportunities.
+I currently work as a Teaching Assistant at LearningFuze, and I am open to new opportunities.

 You can see my LinkedIn here: https://www.linkedin.com/in/kevin-lenell/